Everything you need to know about swimming with dwarf minke whales

 Dwarf minke whales are mysterious, elusive creatures and not very much is known about them.
 Come with us as we deep dive into everything we’ve discovered about them so far, including how to encounter them and just why they’re so special in the first place.

-If you’ve ever wanted to get up close and personal with these magnificent marine mammals, then read on for all our tips on swimming with dwarf minke whales.
+If you’ve ever wanted to get up close and personal with these magnificent marine mammals, then read on for everything you need to know about swimming with dwarf minke whales.

 Minke whales are the second smallest baleen whale in existence.
 Their scientific name Balaenoptera acutorostrataactually describes the family minke whales come from.
 The dwarf minke whale belongs to the family of whales that filter their food through long sieve-like plates called baleen.
 They can live up to 50 years, and in some cases for up to 60.